New! Download the 211 App

 - while weekly meetings invite both survivors and caregivers, BIAPH holds monthly meetings that are exclusively for caregivers

-Provides relief to families and primary caregivers of survivors of acquired brain injury.
+Provides relief to families and primary caregivers of survivors of ABI

-Consists of:- Attendant Care includes personal care, household tasks, support within the home
+Services include:- Attendant Care including personal care, household tasks, support within the home

-- Community Social Support includes assistance accessing community programs and resources
+- Community Social Support including assistance accessing community programs and resources

 - offers safe environment for members to share their stories, access information from professionals, and for recreational and social activities